 7.13.
-S-128 development.
+S-128 development

-The S-128 data model is still at an early stage of development.
-S-128 has been identified as crucial for reliable exchange of S-100 exchange catalogues between service providers and end users for two main purposes
+The S-128 data model is still at an early stage of development with v1.0.0 to be approved by NIPWG.
+S-128 has been identified as crucial for reliable exchange of S-100 exchange catalogues between service providers and end users for two main purposes:

-- 1. The specification of revision information for a user's service which determines the content of the revised Update Status reports on the ECDIS (contained in S-63 and S-98 Annex C) - 2.
+- 1. The specification of revision information for a user's service which determines the content of the revised Update Status reports on the ECDIS (contained in S-63 and S-98 Annex C). - 2.
 Mapping of equivalent "versions" of ENCs, should such equivalence be established as part of the conclusion of the loading strategy discussions currently underway.

 S-128, ultimately, fulfils the goal of "service metadata" for S-100 ECDIS and each service provider will need to develop compatibility with it in order to present a full service to end users and to satisfy requirements for ECDIS update status reports to satisfy inspection regimes.
+Lack of a mature S-128 product specification will impact the ability of ECDIS to fulfill SOLAS compliance in respect of tracking update status and management of updates and equivalents under Dual Fuel mode.

 7.14.
-Categorisation of product specifications.
+Categorisation of product specifications

-In section 2.5 a categorization of individual product specifications has been proposed.
-In order to clarify within IHO standards, and for external users there is a need to clarify which of the three categories proposed each IHO product specification exist.
+In section 2.5 a categorisation of individual product specifications has been proposed.
+In order to clarify within IHO standards, and for external users there is a need to clarify which of the three categories proposed each IHO product specification falls within.
 Additionally, in order to provide clarity through IMO requirements, a mapping of IHO project specifications to nautical publications is required.
 This is not necessarily 1-1 but should state which IHO product specifications map to which category of SOLAS nautical publications so that a firm equivalence can be established between paper and digital products.
 IHO is able to make such a mapping.
 This may also require clarity at IMO level to make it clear to end users and inspectors.
 There is a clear rationale behind the use of ECDIS to satisfy carriage requirements for nautical publications.

 7.15.
-The S-100 ECDIS Operating Model.
+The S-100 ECDIS Operating Model

-A full operating model for S-100 ECDIS is not completely defined.
-Gaps exist in how the ECDIS is defined at a detailed level in some areas, and at a high level in others.
-Some of these gaps can be addressed by S-164 test data illustrating test cases and IEC61174 will define exact test scenarios for some parts of the ECDIS functionality.
-S-98 Annex C contains a definitive list of ECDIS error codes (SSE) inherited from IHO S-63 which define some parts of how the ECDIS is to operate.
-Data Producer impacts of how the ECDIS operates should be defined for IHO stakeholders to assess impacts of proposed changes (and how migration to new versions of product specifications can be achieved).
+A complete operating model for S-100 ECDIS is not completely defined.
+Gaps exist in how the ECDIS is defined at a detailed level in some areas (e.g. dual fuel operations), and at a high level in others (loading, revision, syntax/schema checking/validation).

+Some of these gaps will be addressed by S-164 test data illustrating test cases and IEC61174 will define exact test scenarios for some parts of the ECDIS functionality.
+S-98 Annex C version 1.0.0 contains a definitive list of ECDIS error codes (SSE) inherited from IHO S-63 which define some parts of how the ECDIS is to operate but this is likely to require update and clarification as S-98 is tested.

+Data Producer impacts stemming from ECDIS operation should be maintained for IHO stakeholders to assess impacts of proposed changes (and how migration to new versions of product specifications can be achieved).